nocejo/trev/README.md

 Tasks list comes from a system call to task, obeying then the user preferred settings for visibility, order, decoration...

-# OPTIONS
+# OPTIONS/ARGUMENTS

-Command line structure: after the script name two optional arguments (see below) can follow, ++mark and start+, in this order; then a serie of option/argument can follow; and finally, an optional filter argument closes the invocation.
+Command line structure: after the script name a number of option/argument (e.g.: -T 'Make these calls!') can follow; then two optional arguments (see below) can follow, ++mark and start+, in this order; and finally, an optional filter argument closes the invocation.
 Order is mandatory.

-## ARGUMENTS

-No arguments are required.
+No options/arguments are required.
+Options to set additional text in upper and/or lower labels con be issued.
 Optional arguments can be issued to set a marking tag, a task number for the review to start and/or a taskwarrior filter.
 Order is mandatory (see below).

+## COMMAND LINE OPTIONS

+- \-T 'Additional text'

+Adds 'Additional text' to the upper label, after 'Selected (mark): ', as a reminder or explanation.
+Quotation marks are required if text contains blank spaces.

+- \-t 'Additional text'

+Adds 'Additional text' to the upper label, after 'Reviewing filter (n/m): ', as a reminder or explanation.
+Quotation marks are required if text contains blank spaces..

+## ARGUMENTS

-- [++mark]
+- \[++mark\]

     If first argument starts with '++', as in 'trev.pl ++mark', the marking tag will be set to '+mark', marking action to 'modify +mark' and unmarking action to 'modify -mark'.
 Double '+' is required in order to distinguish from a regular tag intended to be used as a filter.
 If not set, default marking attribute is 'active', marking action is 'start' and unmarking action is 'stop' ('active' is not a taskwarrior tag but a report; this is not the more general case, which is intended to use a tag + modify).

-- [start+]
+- \[start+\]

     A numeric argument ending in '+' as in 'trev.pl 113+' , following an optional '++mark' and preceding any filter, requests the script to start reviewing at task number 113, and proceed to the end of the list.
 This can be useful when resuming an interrupted long review.
 Final '+' is required in order to distinguish from a just-one-task filter, like in 'trev.pl 113'.

-- [filter]
+- \[filter\]

     The rest of the line is taken as a taskwarrior filter --task number(s), report name, tag, bare term... see EXAMPLES below.
 May be not all filters can be correctly interpreted.

-    ## COMMAND LINE OPTIONS

-- -T /Additional text/

-    Adds 'Additional text' to the upper label, after 'Selected (mark): ', as a reminder or explanation.
-Some characters (as !) have a significance for the shell and must be escaped (as \\!).

-- -t /Additional text/

-    Adds 'Additional text' to the upper label, after 'Reviewing filter (n/m): ', as a reminder or explanation.
-Some characters (as !) have a significance for the shell and must be escaped (as \\!).

-Argument/option order is mandatory: if a marking tag is specified it must be issued as the first argument; starting task number can be first (if no marking tag) or second (first is marking tag).
+Argument/option order is mandatory: option(s) must come first, if at all issued.
+If a marking tag is specified it must be issued as the first argument following options; starting task number can be first (if no marking tag) or second (first is marking tag) after options.
 Filter must go at the end of the line.
-Between arguments and filter options can be issued.

 ### EXAMPLES